This page may contain affiliate links. Learn More.

-You can grow hot peppers and sweet peppers to add nutrition and flavor to your dishes.
+You can learn how to grow hot peppers and sweet peppers in your garden to add nutrition and flavor to your dishes.
+They are pretty, fun, and yummy.
 You just need a few things for success.
+And check out this month by month garden planning guide to help you know when to plant!

 I like growing them because there are so many different kinds and it’s interesting.
 I love how pretty sweet peppers and hot peppers are on the plant.

-Peppers, like tomatoes, like very warm temperatures, so don’t be tempted to plant them too early and try to cover them every frost.
-If you wait until a couple of weeks after your last frost date, they will far outperform plant that was planted earlier.
+Hot peppers and sweet peppers, like tomatoes, like very warm temperatures, so don’t be tempted to plant them too early and try to cover them every frost.
+If you wait until a couple of weeks after your last frost date, they will far outperform the plant that was planted earlier.
 They don’t appreciate the cool nights of spring.

 Our last frost date in Northeast Oklahoma is April 15, so I wait until May 1 to put out our tomato and pepper plants.